Bornstringed Studio Policies

 - I have two cats and a dog.
 They will be put away for lessons and we try to keep our floors and furniture vacuumed, but let me know if there are any major allergy concerns.

-Feel free to get in touch with me at any time.
+Feel free to get in touch any time.